ec-jrc/lisflood-code/docs/3_step5_model-cold-warm-start-runs/index.md

 OS LISFLOOD prerun is devoted to the initialization of the slow storages (volumetric soil moisture content, groudwater water content).

 Within the cold start simulation, an adequate spin-up period allows the adequate initialization of fast(er) storages such as channels water volume.
-The length of the spin-up period can be indentified empirically by the user as it depends on catchments morphological and climatological features.
+The length of the spin-up period can be identified empirically by the user as it depends on catchments morphological and climatological features.
 Experiments based on the global and european model set-ups suggest a spin-up period of 3 years.
 For example, the OS LISFLOOD cold start of a study aiming to analyse hydrological states and fluxes conditions from 02/01/2000 00:00 should have simulation start date 02/01/1997 00:00 (OS LISFLOOD output results from 02/01/1997 00:00 to 02/01/2000 00:00 will be discarded).
 As a reminder, the duration of the prerun should cover at least a few decades to enable the computation of reliable average values.

-Depending on the available computational resources and on the purpose of the modelling excercise, the cold start simulation can cover the entire period of interest (i.e. the end step of the cold start can be the last time step for which OS LISFLOOD output results are needed).
+Depending on the available computational resources and on the purpose of the modelling exercise, the cold start simulation can cover the entire period of interest (i.e. the end step of the cold start can be the last time step for which OS LISFLOOD output results are needed).

-Conversely, where the required duration of the simulation exceeded the available computational resources (e.g. timewall of computational facilities), or in case of specific applications such as forecast generation, data assimilation studies, or in-deppth analysis of specific flood events (within a long term simulation), the sequence cold start and warm start is required.
+Conversely, where the required duration of the simulation exceeded the available computational resources (e.g. timewall of computational facilities), or in case of specific applications such as forecast generation, data assimilation studies, or in-depth analysis of specific flood events (within a long term simulation), the sequence cold start and warm start is required.

 ## Setting-up a OS LISFLOOD warm start simulation

-OS LISFLOOD "warm start" simulation resumes the computations from the end point of a cold start simulation (or of a warm start simulation focusing on a preceeding period).
-The warm start uses all internal state variables ('end maps') generated by the preceeding run as initial conditions.
+OS LISFLOOD "warm start" simulation resumes the computations from the end point of a cold start simulation (or of a warm start simulation focusing on a preceding period).
+The warm start uses all internal state variables ('end maps') generated by the preceding run as initial conditions.

 >Reminder: prerun, cold start, and warm start simulations must always share the same set of parameters.